DES300 Research Proposal

 6.0 Problem Definition

-In future student collaboration, AI may make it easier to produce polished outputs but harder to judge who actually focused, contributed, or made effort.
-This creates a trust problem.
-If the final artefact no longer proves the process behind it, future systems may begin to measure and verify behaviour instead.
+As generative AI becomes more common in education, it raises questions about authorship, academic integrity, learning process, and responsible use (UNESCO, 2023).
+This creates a plausible trust problem for future student collaboration.
+If the final artefact no longer clearly shows the process behind it, future systems may begin to measure and verify behaviour instead.

 Such systems may support people who struggle with distraction, motivation, accountability, or fairness in group work.
 They may help users stay aligned with declared tasks, provide evidence of contribution, and make peer collaboration more transparent.
-They may also normalise surveillance, peer judgement, and behavioural control.
+They may also normalise surveillance, peer judgement, and behavioural control (Ajunwa, 2023; Ravid et al., 2020).
 A system that begins as support may become difficult to refuse once it is linked to trust, reputation, rewards, or access to collaboration.

 The proposed design response sits inside this tension.
 It takes the form of a speculative commitment system in which users enter Proof Spaces, declare tasks, place commitment stakes, receive Focus Integrity scores, submit proof, and allow peers to contest their claims.
 The project asks what happens when efficiency becomes so culturally valued that friendship, collaboration, money, reputation, and AI judgement become tools for enforcing productivity.